 Week 1

-Now that your baby is in your arms, you might feel overwhelmed with breastfeeding at this point!
-Take it one feeding at a time!
-It is normal and ideal for your baby to feed between 8-12 times per day.
+With your baby now in your arms, you might feel overwhelmed by breastfeeding.
+Just take it one feeding at a time!
+It's normal and ideal for your baby to feed 8-12 times a day.

-• Your baby will likely wake up several times per night to feed.
-This is important!
-Your baby digests your milk quickly, and their tummy is about the size of a ping-pong ball.
-If your baby tends to sleep more than 3 hours at a time, wake them to feed every 3 hours during the first few weeks.
-This will help get breastfeeding off to a good start.
+• Your baby will likely wake up several times per night to feed and this is important!
+She needs the calories and your breasts need to be drained so more milk can be made.
+If she tends to sleep more than 3 hours at a time (day or night), wake her to feed every 3 hours during the first few weeks.

-• Your breasts might start to feel very full at this time.
-They might be hard and tender.
+• Your breasts might start to feel very full, hard and tender at this time.
 It is important to let your baby feed very frequently to help with this fullness.
-If your baby has a hard time latching, it can help to hand express for a few minutes to soften the nipple area before attempting to latch.
+If she has a hard time latching, it can help to hand express for a few minutes to soften the nipple area before attempting to latch.

 • It is recommended not to pump to relieve breast fullness since this can damage the delicate breast tissue.
-It is best to let your baby breastfeed more frequently to lessen breast fullness.
+Pumping can also signal your body to make more milk than your baby needs.
+While having more than enough milk sounds like a good thing, it isn't as good as it sounds and can lead to issues down the road.
 However, if you are exclusively pumping, be sure to pump regularly (every 2-3 hours, or at least every time your baby has a bottle).

 Was this information helpful?